SoftwareAG/c8y-docs/content/edge/installation-bundle/configuration.md

 	`* Re-enter tenant admin password:`

-4. Provide a fully qualified domain name, e.g. "myown.iot.com".
+4. Provide a fully qualified domain name.
+For example, "myown.iot.com".
 The domain name must match the domain name of the SSL certificate. <br>Moreover, the domain name must match the Cumulocity licence’s domain.
 The Cumulocity licence is tied up to the domain name being used in the instance and mismatch would result in a setup failure.

 	`* Enter tenant domain name:`